Holic75/Baldurs-gate-dnd-3.5/README.md

   Level 6: Major animal spirits (bear, panther, boar), up to 3 spirits at the same time.
   Level 12: Minor nature spirits (lesser air spirit, lesser earth spirit, lesser fire spirit), up to 4 spirits at the same time.
   Level 18: Major nature spirits (air spirit, earth spirit, fire spirit), up to 5 spirits at the same time.
+  Level 24: Greater nature spirits (greater air spirit, greater earth spirit, greater fire spirit), up to 5 spirits at the same time.
 The type of the summoned spirit is randomly determined from all the spirits available at the Shaman's level.
 For example, a level 12 Shaman will summon either a minor nature spirit, a major animal spirit, or a minor animal spirit, but cannot choose which one appears.
 Spirits will do their best to protect the Shaman but are not controlled directly.
 ```
+– Gains access to the following epic spells: Elemental Summoning (at level 19), Aura of Flaming Death (at level 20), Storm of Vengeance (at level 21), Energy Blades (at level 22), Greater Elemental Summoning (at level 23) and Ethereal Retribution (at level 24).
+– Gets one bonus feat at levels 25 and 30.
 – Alignment restricted to neutral good, true neutral, and neutral evil.
 – Ineligible for any stronghold.
 (This affects only the Shadows of Amn campaign in Baldur's Gate II: Enhanced Edition.)
 – Hit Die: d8